Semaglutide and Tirzepatide Medically Supervised Weight Loss Protocol

-Do you want to use Semaglutide as a “tool” to help create a lasting lifestyle diet?
-When Semaglutide first hit the market, we were slightly skeptical about its effectiveness.
-However, we have been pleasantly surprised with this medication and have high hopes that it could be very useful to help treat obesity in the modern day.
+Do you want to use Semaglutide or Tirzepatide as a “tool” to help create a lasting lifestyle diet?
+When Semaglutide and Tirzepatide first hit the market, we were slightly skeptical about their effectiveness.
+However, we have been pleasantly surprised with these medications and have high hopes that they could be very useful in helping treat obesity in the modern day.
 Treating weight issues and making positive changes to your diet and lifestyle can dramatically decrease your risk of having serious diseases as you age.
-We are very excited to be offering the compounded form of Semaglutide at The Natural Path and the results we have seen in MOST of our patients have been nothing short of exciting.
-The ideal candidate has at least 10-100+ lbs. of fat to lose and has not been able to do so with diet and exercise.
+We are very excited to offer the compounded forms of Semaglutide and Tirzepatide at The Natural Path.
+The results we have seen in MOST of our patients have been nothing short of exciting.
+The ideal candidate has at least 10-100+ lbs. of fat to lose and has been unable to do so with diet and exercise.
 This is also a great program for those with insulin resistance and strong food cravings.

-Semaglutide is a glucagon-like peptide-1 FDA approved for the treatment of overweight and obesity.
+Semaglutide and Tirzepatide both fall under the drug class of GLP-1.
+Our patient population has found them to be incredibly helpful in treating obesity.
 Weekly self-administered injections work by suppressing appetite and improving blood sugar metabolism.
-In June 2021, the U.S. Food and Drug Administration approved this novel weight loss drug for Americans with a BMI of 27 with a co-morbid condition or a BMI over 30.
-This weekly injection is the first approved drug for weight management in over 7 years and offers a safe and effective way to suppress appetite and lose weight, while learning how to create and follow a lifestyle diet.
-At this time, the medication can also be used “off label” for those with a BMI below 27 who have weight to lose.
-Semaglutide is being reviewed at this time to be FDA approved for general weight loss in the future.
+In June 2021, the U.S. Food and Drug Administration approved this novel weight loss drug for Americans with a BMI of 27 with a co-morbid condition or a BMI over 30 under the brand name Wegovy.
+We do not offer branded forms in our office.
+This weekly injection is used off-label for weight management and provides a safe and effective way to suppress appetite and lose weight while learning how to create and follow a healthy diet.

 "I'm just ecstatic with the results.
 I've lost 22 pounds in the past 3 months, which might not sound like much to some, but for me, that's nothing short of a miracle...